InsuranceLiya.com

 We will also aim to solidify the concept of contribution with a couple of easy-to-understand examples.
 Let us begin.

-What is the principle of contribution?
+What is the Principle of Contribution?

-The principle of contribution comes into effect when a person insurers the same object with two or more insurance companies.
 The principle states that even though the insured files a claim with one insurance company and gets his claim amount, that company has the right to get reimbursed by the second insurance company.
 This is the principle of contribution in action.

 Let us get further clarity on this principle with 2 simple to understand examples.

-Examples of principle of contribution
+Examples of Principle of Contribution

 Example 1